Leon Henry: Professional career

 Henry came out of retirement to play for the Indian Panthers during the 2025 New Zealand NBL season.
 The team withdrew mid-season.
 On 19 June 2025, he signed with the Manawatu Jets for the rest of the 2025 season, returning to the team for a second stint.

 National team career

 In 2004, Henry played for the Junior Tall Blacks, helping the team defeat Australia in the final of the Oceania Youth Tournament.
 He scored 25 points in the final and averaged a team-high 19.0 points per game in the tournament.

 Henry earned his first selection to the Tall Blacks squad on 16 July 2009, and participated in the 2009 FIBA Oceania Championship.
 He went on to represent New Zealand at the 2011 FIBA Oceania Championship and the 2012 FIBA World Olympic Qualifying Tournament.

 Personal life

 Henry's mother is Samoan-Niuean and his father is from Rarotonga, Cook Islands.
-Henry and his partner, singer Aaradhna, had an apartment in West Hollywood as of 2014.
+Henry and his ex-partner, singer Aaradhna, had an apartment in West Hollywood as of 2014.
 He is fascinated by tattoos as an artform; his tattoos reflect his cultural heritage and upbringing.